Men have 5 options if they want to shave – cartridge, disposable, safety, straight or electric shaver.

 A foil razor utilizes oscillating blades that move back and forth under a thin sheet of metal that protect your skin from direct contact from the blades.

 Foil razors have a rectangular shaped head (similar to a safety razor) that work great on flat surfaces.
-And if you read consumer reviews one of its biggest downsides is it struggles with contours because of the rectangular shape.
+And if you read consumer reviews one of its biggest downsides is it struggles with contours because of the rectangular head.

 Brands like Braun equipped their products with a pivoting feature that pivots from side to side.
 But this pivoting action still won’t adapt as well as a rotary.